ginstrom/paladin-novel/manuscript/chapter-03.md

 Gond's hands shook as he lifted the bowl to his lips.
 The broth tasted of fish and wild onions, richer than any feast he could remember.
 Around him, Pell and Sim ate with the same desperate hunger, color returning to their faces.

-Maera moved between them with efficient grace, binding Pell's bruised ribs with strips of clean cloth, examining Sim's blistered feet, cleaning the ugly brand on Gond's forehead with a pungent salve that made his eyes water.
+Maera moved between them with efficient grace, binding Pell's bruised ribs with strips of clean cloth, examining Sim's blistered feet, cleaning Gond's wound and the ugly brand on his forehead with a pungent salve that made his eyes water.

 "You're a healer?"
 Sim asked, watching her work.